-

 The Sacredness of 1 and 2 Maccabees and Importance in Relation to Hanukkah

-I wrote this in response to a classmate, in my World Religions course, that was discussing the Maccabean Revolt and 1 and 2 Maccabees.
-As a Protestant, she was not familiar with the stories found in these books.
-In her … Continue reading
+I wrote this in response to a classmate, in my World Religions course, when we were discussing Judaism, the Maccabean Revolt and 1 and 2 Maccabees.
+As a Protestant, she was not familiar with the stories found in these books. … Continue reading

 Posted in Bible Study, Catholic, Judaism, Religious, Theology, World Religions